moja-global/About_moja_global/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

-## Maitainers Reviewers Ambassadors Coaches
+## Maintainers Reviewers Ambassadors Coaches

 The following people are Maintainers Reviewers Ambassadors or Coaches